Penguin98kStudio/MenuPreferences/README.md

 The most common being opening the current file directory in the file explorer, renaming your file, moving, or deleting, or copy etc to use command pallete, typing some keyword to find your command becomes a bit slow and annoying.
-However Now you can simply press context_menu key to see the relevant commands in a quick panel, with them already sorted according to your usage.
+However Now you can simply press alt+context_menu key to see the relevant commands in a quick panel, with them already sorted according to your usage.
 You like to move, rename, make new files (in current directory) often?
 Then you will find them right at the top.
 Also, you can easily add/remove